veegishx/digital-garden/src/posts/mscc-developers-conference-2017-day-1.md

 ---
 author: Veegish Ramdani
 title: MSCC Developers Conference 2017 - Day 1
-description: A recap of the third edition of the Developers Conference Mauritius
+description: A recap of the third edition of the Developers Conference Mauritius - Day 1
 date: '2017-03-30'
 categories:
   - Conference